 There is a case where we made a unique push button cable assembly for CP Rail that allowed the engineer to nudge the train forward a few feet at a time.

 I believe the fellow who did most of the concept work on this was Josh Huang who worked with CPR at the time.
-He was the one who originally specified the heavy gauge cable and automatically closing trailer type jack and plug combination.
+He was the one who originally specified the heavy-gauge cable and automatically closing trailer type jack and plug combination.
 He was not after an elegant and dainty solution.
-Train engineers are animals who don't take care of the equipment, and he was looking for the unbreakable, with the heaviest and most robust cable we could jam into the plug.
+He was looking for the unbreakable, with the heaviest and most robust cable we could jam into the plug.
 He put together an initial prototype, then brought it in and asked if we had the capability to produce it.

 Overall the client was very happy with the finished product, and it continues to be in use to this day 10 years later.